-Understandably, nearly half of those who don’t said it’s because they thought they didn’t have enough money to bother.
+Nearly half of those who don’t have a financial plan said it’s because they thought they didn’t have enough money to bother.
 More surprisingly 40% said it’s because it either never occurred to them that one was needed, or because they wouldn’t know how to go about creating a plan in the first place!

-That’s fair.
-When you think about it, what does “having a financial plan” even mean – is it a strategy on how to invest in the stock market?
+But when you really think about it, what does “having a financial plan” even mean?
+Is it a strategy on how to invest in the stock market?
 Is it stringently following a monthly budget?
-To be asked whether you have a “financial plan” is like being asked to drive to the most important job interview of your life, but first you are dropped off in the middle of nowhere without a map.
+To be asked whether you have a “financial plan” is like being asked to drive to the most important job interview of your life, while being dropped off in the middle of nowhere without a map.
 The stakes are high but the instructions are vague.

 So how do you get started on a financial plan?

 Step one in making a financial plan is getting organized.

 Maybe that means finally putting down on paper all your financial assets and debts so it’s easier to keep track of.
 Maybe that means figuring out what to do with the 401(k) from that job you left five years ago.
 Maybe it means sitting down and actually verbalizing what you want to accomplish in the first place.
 The goal of getting organized is to build momentum for the larger tasks at hand.

 Step two in making a financial plan is outling your objectives.